QasimQureshi/laddu-netlify/site/content/_index.md

     The alternative- dating apps, also don't work for Muslims who are seeking marriage and not hookups.

-    Laddu aims to create a progressive space for marriage-minded Muslims to meet.
+    Laddu aims to take online-dating offline and in doing so, create a progressive space for marriage-minded Muslims to meet.
 Our app enables Muslims globally to connect in person and offline through tailored events.
     The app is currently being alpha tested, but event registration is open in Lahore.
 intro:
   heading: ' '
   text: '  '